MicrosoftDocs/power-platform/power-platform/admin/wp-security-cds.md

 To allow your user to set this column, you can enable this column in the following:
 1. Form - both the body and header.
 2. View.
 3. [Column mappings](/powerapps/developer/data-platform/customize-entity-attribute-mappings).
-If you are using the [AutoMapEntity](/powerapps/developer/data-platform/customize-entity-attribute-mappings#auto-mapping-columns-between-tables), you can specify the column in your column mapping.
+If you're using the [AutoMapEntity](/powerapps/developer/data-platform/customize-entity-attribute-mappings#auto-mapping-columns-between-tables), you can specify the column in your column mapping.

 > [!NOTE]
 > If you have a job/process to sync data between environments and the **Owning Business Unit** is included as part of the schema, your job will fail with a **Foreign KEY** constraint violation if the target environment does not have the same **Owning Business Unit** value.